mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

     ![link-resources](img/link-resources.png)

 * **Aligned menu resize icon in Design**
-    The menu resize icon does **not overlap the menu item expansion** anymore.
+    The menu resize icon **no longer overlaps with the menu item expansion**.

 ### How to update your DevOps Console?